-Turning honey into money in the Solomons
+Turning honey into hope in Solomon Islands

 That began to change when she joined a beekeeping programme run through a Caritas partner organisation.
-With training in hive management, honey harvesting, and marketing, Nelly discovered a way to provide for her family.
+With training in hive management, honey harvesting, and marketing, Nellie discovered a way to provide for her family.

 “This project is the answer I’ve been looking for to pay my children’s school fees.
 The training was very practical and empowering,” she says with pride.